Sensory-Information-Processing-Lab/tklfp/CONTRIBUTING.md

 # How to contribute

+- Use [Ruff](https://docs.astral.sh/ruff/) and turn on autoformatting to enforce consistent style
+- Pay attention to Ruff's linting messages and minimize them, though we don't require perfect linting
+- Write tests for new features and bug fixes

 ## Did you find a bug?

 * Ensure the bug was not already reported by searching on GitHub under Issues.